ndsh/occasional-knowledge/README.md

 ## Transformations

 ### Cartesian Transformations
-Sometimes you have to go back and forth between x/y coordinates and a linear assortment of data within an ArrayList
+Sometimes you have to go back and forth between x/y coordinates and a linear assortment of data, for example within an ArrayList or some similar list-like data structure.

 **x and y coordinates to uni-dimensional coordinate:**
 ```java